 Introduction During my first week of the IM (Internal Medicine) rotation almost a year ago, I remember being asked by a doctor to perform an examination of a particular patient's cranial nerves.
 The patient had been diagnosed with Ramsay-Hunt syndrome.
 That encounter left an impact on me.
 Now, whenever I encounter the eponymous syndrome or … Continue reading 04(11): Justin Bieber – a case study on facial nerve palsy and basic neurolocalisation

 Background & Introduction **Scroll to the bottom of this post for a tl;dr summary if you'd rather not read the details!** In perhaps the first quarter of 2021, I encountered a fellow Singaporean medical student’s retweet on Twitter.
-The retweet promoted an online event, specifically a global competition for medical students, that had been organized … Continue reading 04(10): Being world champion of the finale of a global challenge that was held in London, and sightseeing in the city
+The retweet promoted an online event, specifically a global competition for medical students, that had been organized … Continue reading 04(10): The finale of a global challenge that was held in London, and sightseeing in the city

 The main body's text was originally published on 27 April 2022.
 However, my views on social media yet again and with respect to that, I published an update (on 1 May 2022) that can be found at the bottom of this post.
 Frequent visitors to my site would notice that just a few days ago, … Continue reading 04(09): Evolving views on social media